-Since the last formal valuation, real bond yields have fallen placing a higher value on the liabilities.
-The effect of this has been broadly offset by strong asset returns.
-Both events have roughly cancelled each other out in terms of the impact on the funding position as at 31 March 2017, which is estimated to be 102%.
+Since the last formal valuation, real bond yields have fallen placing a higher value on the liabilities and there have been strong asset returns, particularly during 2016/17.
+Both events have roughly cancelled each other out in terms of the impact on the funding postion as at 31 March 2018, which is estimated to be 102%.